 Is a Broken Tail Light a Crime?

-Driving with a broken tail light is technically illegal, but there are three levels of crimes —infractions, misdemeanors and felonies.
+While it is against the law to drive with a vehicle that isn’t properly maintained, it’s important to remember that there are three levels of crimes —infractions, misdemeanors, and felonies.
 Infractions are the least serious of these crimes and are only punishable by a fine.
-And, in fact, driving with a broken tail light is the least serious type of infraction as it is considered a correctable violation, aka a “fix-it-ticket.”
-This means that if you correct the issue and have it signed off by a law enforcement officer, you only need to pay a small court fee and then it will stay off of your driving record completely.
+Driving with a broken tail light is the least serious type of infraction as it is considered a correctable violation, aka a “fix-it-ticket.”
+This type of ticket allows you to keep the infraction off your driving record if you correct the issue, have it signed off by a law enforcement officer, and pay a small court fee.

-While police can stop you for an infraction, that doesn’t provide them enough reasonable suspicion to detain you further.
+While police can stop you for an infraction, that doesn’t provide them with enough reasonable suspicion to detain you further.
 But that doesn’t mean you can’t be searched legally.
-Once a police officer has pulled you over, if she sees drugs in plain sight in your car, smells alcohol on your breath or believes your behavior indicates you are under the influence, that will provide her with the reasonable suspicion to either search your car or ask you to perform field sobriety tests, which may include an optional hand held breathalyzer.
+Once a police officer has pulled you over, if they see drugs in plain sight in your car, smells alcohol on your breath, or believe your behavior indicates you are under the influence, that will provide her with the reasonable suspicion to either search your car or ask you to perform field sobriety tests, which may include an optional handheld breathalyzer.

 Unfortunately, there are a great many things that a police officer can use as reasonable suspicion.
-If you don’t believe the police officer had reasonable suspicion to search your car or detain you, be sure to give your attorney all the details you possibly can regarding your arrest.
+If you don’t believe the police officer had sufficient justification to search your car or detain you, be sure to give your attorney all the details you possibly can regarding your arrest.

-If your are stopped for any reason, including a simple infraction, do not talk to the police.
+If you are stopped for any reason, including a simple infraction, do not talk to the police.
 You may thank them if they let you know that your tail light or headlight is out, but refuse to answer any questions aside from those relating to your identity or to discuss things further.
-You must provide the officer with your license, insurance and registration, but do not voluntarily agree to a search of your car or agree to submit to a handheld breathalyzer or a field sobriety test.
-If the officer pushes you to say any more than that, tell her that you are invoking your the Fifth Amendment right to silence.
+You must provide the officer with your license, insurance, and registration but do not voluntarily agree to a search of your car or agree to submit to a handheld breathalyzer or a field sobriety test.
+If the officer pushes you to say any more than that, tell her that you are invoking your Fifth Amendment right to silence.

 Anyone who believes their rights were violated during a traffic stop is advised to write down all details related to the event and then call an attorney as soon as possible.
 Peter M. Liss offers free initial consultations and accepts all major credit cards.
-Please call (760) 643-4050 at any time, day or night to schedule an appointment.
+Please call (760) 643-4050 anytime, day or night to schedule an appointment.